-- Even just pureeing your soup, once it is cooked, can transform your soup into a creamy, delicious soup.
+- Even just pureeing this Asparagus and Pea soup, once it is cooked, can transform your soup into a creamy, delicious soup.
 This works best with beans, legumes or vegetable soups.
 To do this, use slightly less broth or liquid than you normally would.

 - Finally, you can soak unroasted cashews and blend them with some broth and add the soup mixture…it’s truly a game changer!!